NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 ## Preparing new NeRF datasets

-Make sure that you have installed [COLMAP](https://colmap.github.io/) and that it is available in your PATH.
+Make sure that you have installed [COLMAP](https://colmap.github.io/) and that both its `bin` and `lib` folder are available in your PATH.
 If you are using a video file as input, also be sure to install [FFmpeg](https://www.ffmpeg.org/) and make sure that it is available in your PATH.
 To check that this is the case, from a terminal window, you should be able to run `colmap` and `ffmpeg -?` and see some help text from each.

 If you are training from a video file, run the [scripts/colmap2nerf.py](/scripts/colmap2nerf.py) script from the folder containing the video, with the following recommended parameters: